 5-6 inches The female blue crab is known by watermen as a "Sook".
 Many people claim that the meat from a female crab is sweeter in taste.
 Once you've tried the succulent meat from a Maryland Blue crab you will be hooked forever.
-The crabs can be ordered live or steamed.
+The crabs can be ordered steamed, with or without seasoning.

 How to Steam Live Crabs/Re-steam Crabs